KrzysztofKapica/DataAnonymizerMongoDB/README.md

 - Install REACT library in directory of the application
 - Upload this repository

-Structure of the aplication should look like this:
+Structure of the application should look like this:
 ```bash
 DataAnonymizerMongoDB
 |-----image-server